arighi/virtme-ng/README.md

 Then a minimal custom .config is generated using (a custom version of) virtme-configkernel.

+It is possible to specify a set of custom configs (.config chunk) in ~/.kc.config, these user-specific settings will override the default settings of virtme-configkernel (except for the mandatory configs that are required to boot and test the kernel inside qemu, using virtme).

 Then the kernel is compiled either locally or on an external build host (if the `--build-host` option is used); once the build is done only the required files